 If there’s any issue with the feature, it’s simply that it can sometimes pan the wrong direction from what you want.
 Say you’d like to make a grand 270-degree sweep, so you drag the frame around 270 degrees and place a Point.
 Well guess what?
 When you play back the video, it will pan 90 degrees in the other direction.
 You can get around this by breaking up your pans into smaller segments, knowing that the app will always take the shortest distance between two points, but this may cause the final result to be less smooth than if the software handled the entire pan automatically.
 Being able to indicate a pan direction between two points would be nice.

 In practice, we found Follow to work well so long as the camera always had an unimpeded view of the subject.
 If another object passes in front of it — or if you’re trying to follow, say, a person’s face and they turn around — the app might lose track.

 Luckily, playback stops when this happens and you can immediately set another Follow marker to pick up where it left off.
-The problem with this is that there will be a hard cut, a bit like a jump cut, to the new follow point.
+The problem with this is that there will be a jump cut the new follow point.
 It would be nice if the Follow feature made use of the same automatic speed ramping and smoothing of the Points feature, in order to seamlessly connect multiple Follow commands.
 As of the April 2019 update, this issue has not been resolved.

 The FrontBack feature creates a picture-in-picture or side-by-side display of two different angles.
-Simply tap the FrontBack bottom to cycle through the display options.
+Simply tap the FrontBack button to cycle through the display options.
 This could be great for vacation selfies, or for YouTube tutorial videos, or displaying two sides of a conversation at once.
 And while we don’t recommend trying it, this is also how you could show your reaction to crashing your mountain bike and your point of view of the crash at the same time.

 Fast and steady